-The Debt Service Reserve Fund Requirement with respect to the Offered Bonds is an amount, as of each determination date, equal to 5% of the outstanding aggregate principal amount of the 2024E Governmental Loans.
-Certain excess Investment Securities currently on deposit in the surplus assets subaccount of the Program Fund will be transferred and deposited to the 2024 Series E subaccount of the Debt Service Reserve Fund to fund the Debt Service Reserve Fund Requirement for the Offered Bonds as described in "PART I -PLAN OF FINANCE-Sources and Uses of Funds."
+The Debt Service Reserve Fund Requirement with respect to the Offered Bonds is an amount, as of each determination date, equal to 5% of the outstanding aggregate principal amount of the 2025D Governmental Loans.
+See "PART I-PLAN OF FINANCE-Sources and Uses of Funds."
 See also "PART II-SECURITY FOR THE BONDS AND AUXILIARY OBLIGATIONS-Debt Service Reserve Fund."